court-jus/spotimy/README.md

 With a playlist name, this action shuffles the specified playlist, else it shuffles all the "rp" playlists.

+### Remove duplicates

+This action finds duplicated tracks in playlists and keep only one occurence of them.

 ### Find new playlists

 This action finds playlists that are not handled.